YiqiWang0517/yiqiwang0517.github.io/_pages/about.md

 **Yiqi Wang**, Jiao Yu, Weixuan Wei, Nannan Dong

-- In this paper, I established a spatial-temporal framework to assess the carbon sequestration capacity of large urban parks.
-Using remote sensing imagery and the random forest algorithm on the Google Earth Engine platform, I performed biotope classifications and analyzed their temporal and spatial transitions.
-Focusing on Century Park, I estimated its carbon sequestration capacity from 2018 to 2023, exploring variation characteristics and driving factors, and proposing low-carbon design strategies for urban park management.
+- 1️⃣ In this paper, I established a spatial-temporal framework to assess the **carbon sequestration** capacity of large urban parks.
+2️⃣ Using remote sensing imagery and the random forest algorithm on the Google Earth Engine platform (https://earthengine.google.com/), I performed biotope classifications and analyzed their temporal and spatial transitions.
+3️⃣ Focusing on **Shanghai Century Park**, I estimated its carbon sequestration capacity from 2018 to 2023, exploring variation characteristics and driving factors, and proposing low-carbon design strategies for urban park management.

 </div>
 </div>